 Are you in the middle of a job search on LinkedIn?
 That’s commendable, and although there’s a lot of luck involved, you can definitely help the process along.
 How?
 Let us worry about that part – we’ll assist you with using LinkedIn to get a job.
 The only requirement is knowing the basics of using LinkedIn.
 With that, you can successfully transform a traditional resume into an interesting story about who you are and what you aspire to become.
-And, as long as you keep your profile concise yet informative and fun, you won’t struggle to learn how to find a job on LinkedIn.
+And, as long as you keep your profile concise, informative, and fun, you won’t struggle to learn how to find a job on LinkedIn.

 1. Keep your profile up to date

 According to Psychological Science, we make assumptions about a photo within 40 milliseconds of seeing it.
 So, make sure your profile photo is recent, nicely lit, and shows your good sides.
 Furthermore, according to LinkedIn’s research, you have a 14 times bigger chance of having your profile visited if you have a profile picture.
-If you have nothing to post, at least share resources or news about your chosen field.
-Why?
-Well, recent changes show employers that you’ve been active in your search and show interest, competency, and determination.

 2. No skill or objective is unnecessary

 Learning how to search for jobs on LinkedIn is partly about being open and detailed about your skills and goals.
 LinkedIn’s research shows a 13 times greater chance of having a profile view if you post your skills.
 Obviously, you’re not gaining a new skill every day.
-However, nothing’s stopping you from tweaking.
-For example, add in-demand skills you’re competent at, and move them toward the beginning.
-You can also play around with phrasing, and include variations.
-Finally, removing less relevant skills that for your dream job or niche can make the employer see you as the perfect candidate.

 3. Put your recent employment under a spotlight